bnitkin/lunch-spending-burnup/README.md

 You'll need to generate an API key to use it.

-Either go to https://nitkin.net/lunch/chart.html#API_KEY (the anchor tag isn't sent to the server, so only Lunch Money sees your key)
+Either go to https://nitkin.net/lunch/chart.html#API_KEY (the anchor tag is never sent to servers, so only Lunch Money sees your key)

 Or download the file and open it in your favorite browser.
 Something like file:///home/username/chart.html#API_KEY